borabiricik/react-inter-phone-input/README.md

 import { ISelectedCountry } from 'lib/types/main'
 import { useState } from 'react'
-import PhoneInput from 'react-inter-phone-input'
+import PhoneInput from 'react-inter-phone-input' import { ICountry } from "react-inter-phone-input/dist/types/main"; // For TS Support

 function App () {
   // <PhoneInput /> component can be used both controlled or uncontrolled